 Refractory products can be classified as either brick and shapes or monolithics and specialties.
 The latter category includes mortars, plastics and ramming mixes, castables, gunning mixes, coatings, and fiber products.
 Industrial segments that will benefit from this resource include iron and steel, aluminum, other non-ferrous metals, glass, cement, ceramics, petrochemical, and refining.

-There are two format options for ordering The Best of the Bulletin: Refractory Ceramics—DVD or flash drive.
+There are three format options for ordering The Best of the Bulletin: Refractory Ceramics—DVD, flash drive, or online.
 Choose the best format for your needs by clicking the link below.

 List = $180.00 ACerS Member = $150.00